AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

   gnatcov instrument --level=<> <units-of-interest> [OPTIONS]

-:option:`--level` states the strictest criterion that this instrumentation will allow assessing afterwards and the :option:`<units-of-interest>` switches specify the set of units for which such assessment will be possible.
+:cmd-option:`--level` states the strictest criterion that this instrumentation will allow assessing afterwards and the ``<units-of-interest>`` switches specify the set of units for which such assessment will be possible.
 The latter may only resort to project file facilities, as described in the :ref:`passing_gpr` section of this manual.
 Projects marked ``Externally_Built`` in the closure are not instrumented or otherwise modified.

-A few :option:`[OPTIONS]` allow controlling the instrumentation of main units, if any are designated by the root project:
+A few :cmd-option:`[OPTIONS]` allow controlling the instrumentation of main units, if any are designated by the root project:

-:option:`--dump-trigger`
+:cmd-option:`--dump-trigger`
    selects the execution point at which the output of coverage data should be injected in main units.
 This is ``manual`` by default, leaving to users the responsibility to emit the coverage data as they see fit.
 Other possible choices are ``atexit``, ``main-end`` and ``ravenscar-task-termination``.

-:option:`--dump-channel`
+:cmd-option:`--dump-channel`
    selects the mechanism used to output coverage data at the selected triggering point, if any.
 The possible choices are ``bin-file``, to create a source trace file, or ``base64-stdout`` to emit a base64 encoded version of the data through ``GNAT.IO``. ``bin-file`` is the default.

-:option:`--externally-built-projects`
+:cmd-option:`--externally-built-projects`
    instructs the instrumenter to look into projects marked as externally built when computing the list of units of interest (they are ignored by default), for the sole purpose of instrumenting mains.